martinkearn/Content/Demos/Machine Learning/Building HowHappy with the Emotion API.md

 Input for file selection
 * Standard input

-* JavaScript to show selected file in label
+JavaScript file (site.js)
+* asp-append-version

 ## Home Controller > Result
-IFormFile parameter

-Use of Session to store file and scores
+Use of Session to store emotion data
 * This enables change emotion without re-calling the api
 * New way to work with Session in ASP.Net core: `byte[]` in and out
 * `Microsoft.AspNet.Session"` nuget package required

-Image dimensions
-* No .net core way to do this right now
-* Need to use `System.Drawing.Image` from asp.net 4.x
+GetEmotionData
+* Coginitive service api call
+* Uses HttpClient (a nuget package)
+* Ocp-Apim-Subscription-Key
+* Stream file content

 GetFaces
 * Deserialise JSON to .net class